 In addition to the financial measures prepared in accordance with accounting principles generally accepted in the United States ("GAAP"), this Proxy Statement also includes Non-GAAP financial measures.
 Management uses these Non-GAAP financial measures when assessing our ongoing performance.
 This Proxy Statement contains references to Non-GAAP operating margin and Non-GAAP Diluted EPS (earnings per share), each of which may exclude, as applicable, purchase accounting charges, business realignment charges, supply chain optimization initiative charges, and an investment impairment.
 The business realignment charges include severance charges related to the closure of our Newton, Mississippi manufacturing facility.
 The supply chain optimization initiative charges include asset impairment costs, accelerated depreciation expense, lease termination gains, severance costs, and employee relocation costs resulting from the closure, consolidation, and centralization of various global supply chain operations and includes the closure of our Torreón manufacturing facility (previously disclosed as Mexico optimization).
 The purchase accounting charges include incremental expense upon the sale of inventory acquired at fair value and the amortization of intangible assets and for FY 2023, an \$0.8 million adjustment to the fair value of a contingent consideration liability.
-These Non-GAAP financial measures are not meant to be considered superior to or a substitute for La-Z-Boy Incorporated's results of operations prepared in accordance with GAAP and may not be comparable to similarly titled measures reported by other companies.
+These Non-GAAP financial measures are not meant to be comparable to similarly titled measures reported by other companies.
 Reconciliations of such Non-GAAP financial measures to the most directly comparable GAAP financial measures are set forth in the table above.

 Management believes that presenting certain Non-GAAP financial measures will help investors understand the long-term profitability trends of our business and compare our profitability to prior and future periods and to our peers.
 Management excludes purchase accounting charges because the amount and timing of such charges are significantly impacted by the timing, size, number and nature of the acquisitions consummated and the success with which we operate the businesses acquired.
 While the company has a history of acquisition activity, it does not acquire businesses on a predictable cycle, and the impact of purchase accounting charges is unique to each acquisition and can vary significantly from acquisition to acquisition.
 Similarly, business realignment charges and supply chain optimization initiative charges are dependent on the timing, size, number and nature of the operations being closed, consolidated, or centralized, and the charges may not be incurred on a predictable cycle.
-Management also excludes impacts from investment impairment charges when assessing the company's operating and financial performance due to the one-time and infrequent nature of the above "Reconciliation of GAAP to Non-GAAP Financial Measures" table presents the excluded items net of tax calculated using the effective tax rate from operations for the period in which the adjustment is presented.
+Management also excludes impacts from investment impairment charges when assessing the company's operating and financial performance due to the one-time and infrequent nature of the transactions.
+Management believes that exclusion of these items facilitates more consistent comparisons of the company's operating results over time.
+Where applicable, the above "Reconciliation of GAAP to Non-GAAP Financial Measures" table presents the excluded items net of tax calculated using the effective tax rate from operations for the period in which the adjustment is presented.